jfy133/archaeodiet/docs/README.md

   * An overview of how the pipeline works, how to run it and a description of all of the different command-line flags.
 * [Output](output.md)
   * An overview of the different results produced by the pipeline and how to interpret them.

-You can find a lot more documentation about installing, configuring and running nf-core pipelines on the website: [https://nf-co.re](https://nf-co.re)